fiolj/sparta/doc/web/Section_howto.rst

 Two fixes take various quantities as input and can write output files:
 :ref:`fix ave/time<command-fix-ave-time>` and :ref:`fix print<command-fix-print>`.

-The :ref:`command-fix-ave-time` command enables direct output to a file and/or time-averaging of global scalars or vectors.
+The :ref:`command-fix-ave-time` enables direct output to a file and/or time-averaging of global scalars or vectors.
 The user specifies one or more quantities as input.
 These can be global :ref:`compute<command-compute>` values, global :ref:`fix<command-fix>` values, or :ref:`variables<command-variable>` of any style except the particle style which does not produce single values.
 Since a variable can refer to keywords used by the :ref:`command-stats-style` (like particle count), a wide variety of quantities can be time averaged and/or output in this way.
 If the inputs are one or more scalar values, then the fix generates a global scalar or vector of output.
 If the inputs are one or more vector values, then the fix generates a global vector or array of output.
 The time-averaged output of this fix can also be used as input to other output commands.